Maleick/byvalver/assets/docs/IMPLEMENTATION_PROGRESS.md

 // Generic Bad Character Checking Functions (v3.0)
 // ============================================================================

-// Check if a single byte is free of bad characters int is_bad_char_free_byte(uint8_t byte);
+// Check if a single byte is free of bad bytes int is_bad_char_free_byte(uint8_t byte);

-// Check if a 32-bit value is free of bad characters int is_bad_char_free(uint32_t val);
+// Check if a 32-bit value is free of bad bytes int is_bad_char_free(uint32_t val);

-// Check if a buffer is free of bad characters int is_bad_char_free_buffer(const uint8_t *data, size_t size);
+// Check if a buffer is free of bad bytes int is_bad_char_free_buffer(const uint8_t *data, size_t size);

 // ============================================================================